BenHowkins/otoku_blog/README.md

     - The featured image
     - The author's name
     - The post's title
+    - The post's category
     - The post excerpt
     - The published date
 - On a mobile device the featured image doesn't appear on the page.
-- The page displays the review/ post left.
+- The page displays the review/ post below the card.
+- Below the review/ post is a final opinion of the product spilit into "Buy", "Borrow" or "Bin"
-- If the user is logged in the 'Leave a comment' box appears and allows user to add a comment on the post.
+- If the user is logged in the 'Leave a comment' box appears and allows user to add a comment on the post as well as choosing if they agree or disagree with the review.
 - Users can also like others peoples comments if they are logged in.
 - If the user has made a comment then buttons allowing them to Edit or Delete their comment will be seen.<br>
 <image src="assets/readme/post_detail_page_top.png" width="650px"></image><br>